 In New Zealand, they classed C. edulis as an unwanted organism because of the trouble it causes.

-For example, they change the natural process in sand dunes, they create a build-up of organic matter which allows non-native plants to invade who typically couldn’t have grown there.
+For example, they change the natural process in sand dunes, and they create a build-up of organic matter, which allows non-native plants to invade who typically couldn’t have grown there.

 It was promoted as an ornamental plant for several decades.

-You may hear it by its common names or botanical name:
+You may hear it by its common name or botanical name: